Young Manchester

 How to Apply

-Participatory Grantmaking Programs (Hope for Cheetham, Disability Fund):
+Participatory Grantmaking Programmes (Hope for Cheetham, Disability Fund):

 Applicants invited to present projects at community events where young people and community members vote on funding allocation.
 All applicants participate regardless of outcome, creating transparent, democratic decision-making.

-Standard Grant Programs (Keeping Children and Young People Safe):
+Standard Grant Programmes (Keeping Children and Young People Safe):

 Online application through Manchester City Council portal or Young Manchester website.
 Applications require:

-• Organizational details and evidence of VCS status
+• Organisational details and evidence of VCS status

 • Project description focusing on outcomes for young people